 Shouming completed his PhD at University of Wuppertal, Germany, where he investigated the gas-phase degradation of oxygenated species.
 Prior to joining the group, Shouming worked as a postdoctoral researcher at the University College Cork, Ireland, where his research focused on the atmospheric chemistry of PAHs and toxicological effects of Secondary Organic Aerosol from the photooxidation of PAHs.
 As a research associate in the Abbatt Group, Shouming built three reaction chambers used for a variety of aerosol and gas-phase chemistry studies.
 In his own projects he investigates the atmospheric chemistry of PAHs in both indoor and outdoor environments and has developed analytical techniques and methods to characterize indoor air pollutants.

 Zilin completed his B.Sc. in chemistry at the University of Ottawa in April 2017.
 His undergraduate research at the A.E.
 Lalonde AMS laboratory at uOttawa focused on the development of new analytical techniques for radium, plutonium and polonium measurements in environmental samples utilizing accelerator mass spectrometry (AMS).
 He joined the Abbatt group in summer 2017.
-His current and future research includes indoor air studies on the formation of Criegee biradicals resulting from the heterogeneous oxidation of olefin with ozone, as well as their potential reactions with skin oil.
-New analytical techniques for measuring complex fatty acids using IMS-MS and LC-MS will be developed in this project.
+His current and future research includes indoor air studies on the formation of Criegee biradicals resulting from the heterogeneous oxidation of unsaturated compounds (e.g. cooking oil) with ozone, with primary focuses on the kinetics and products.
+New analytical techniques for measuring complex triglycerides and oxygenated products using LC-MS will be developed in this project.